The Bobcat Weekly

 The Week Ahead...

-As we begin the fifth grading period, I have prepared this twenty-second edition of the Bobcat Weekly.
+With only 2 weeks left of the fourth grading period, I have prepared this twentieth edition of the Bobcat Weekly.
 To help you navigate the week ahead, I have compiled the following key information:

 - Cheer Try-Outs